 Please consider the schedule above as a sample; it is only one of several paths for completing the most essential pre-vet requirements.
 Students, in consultation with pre-health, general, and major advisors, should develop individual schedules that will allow them to explore their interests, achieve their goals, and complete other required and recommended courses.
 Note that veterinary schools require a year of physics with lab (Physics 6A & 6AL, 6B & 6BL, 6C & 6CL), and most students complete physics by the end of the 3rd year.
 Students should meet with general, pre-health, and major advisors during their second year to consider their options for scheduling upper division biology courses required or recommended for pre-vet students as well as to evaluate their progress toward completing major and general education requirements.

-Typically the Graduate Record Exam (GRE) is required for admission to veterinary school.
+Typically, the Graduate Record Exam (GRE) is required for admission to veterinary school.
 Some schools, however, will accept the MCAT.
-For more information about the GRE, please visit the Educational Testing Service website.
 To find out specific GRE requirements for veterinary schools, you will need to check the website for each school to which you intend to apply.

 If you intend to apply to veterinary school, it is important that you select extracurricular activities that will strengthen your application.
 Veterinary schools look for substantial experience with animals, including direct work with a veterinarian.
 Schools also like to see experience with several animal species.
 If you are wondering how much time to dedicate to relevant veterinary experience, you should at least aim for the minimum range required by veterinary schools: 100-500 hours.
 More experience is preferred, however, as successful applicants often have 2500+ hours of experience.